tsepanx/rss_bridge_python/README.md

 ### Design
-For now, this project pretends to be an alternative of [rss-bridge](https://github.com/RSS-Bridge/rss-bridge), customized for my specific needs.
+For now, this project pretends to be an alternative of [rss-bridge](https://github.com/RSS-Bridge/rss-bridge), customized for my specific needs.\
+One of the main additional feature is possibility to fetch not just 20 last entries, but filter by count and start date, or even fetch all available entries.

-May be integrated with my other projects in the future.
+[//]: # (May be integrated with my other projects in the future.)

 ### Types of feed to implement
 - [x] Youtube
   - [x] Channel metadata, videos
-  - [ ] Video
+  - [ ] Video - parse metadata: title, preview_img, etc
   - [ ] Playlist
 - [x] Telegram Channel
 - Review rss feeds of these sources